Skills

 BIO 6623-Case Studies in Ecosystem Management, "Human Population Growth"

-I also developed my own course, BIO 404V-Effective Science Communication.
-The purpose of this course was to teach undergraduate science majors how to effectively communicate basic and advanced, often controversial, scientific issues to non-scientific audiences.
+I also developed my course, BIO 404V-Effective Science Communication.
+This course taught undergraduate science majors how to effectively communicate basic and advanced, often controversial, scientific issues to non-scientific audiences.
 Topics of discussion included:

 -